lima-vm/lima/docs/network.md

 ### Guest IP (192.168.5.15)

-The guest IP address is typically set to 192.168.5.15.
+The guest IP address is set to `192.168.5.15`.

 This IP address is not accessible from the host by design.

-Use `vde_vmnet` to allow accessing the guest IP from the host and other guests.
+Use [vde_vmnet](https://github.com/lima-vm/vde_vmnet) to allow accessing the guest IP from the host and other guests.

 ### Host IP (192.168.5.2)

-The loopback addresses of the host is accessible from the guest as 192.168.5.2.
+The loopback addresses of the host is `192.168.5.2` and is accessible from the guest as `host.lima.internal`.

 ### DNS (192.168.5.3)